Best messaging apps

 However: Don't put too much faith in encryption.
 If you're sending messages on a digital device, government agencies (like the NSA) or corporations (like Apple or Google) may still have "backdoor" access to your data, even if they claim not to.
 In particular, Yasha Levine points out that the U.S. government, through a CIA subsidiary, is likely also a funder of Signal (sources: 1, 2, 3).

 • Telegram: A free messaging app created by a Russian cryptography expert.
-Telegram is designed more for group communication, which is not encrypted on Telegram.
-A chat between just two users can be encrypted but requires changing a default setting.
-Also, Telegram is not open source.
+Telegram is designed more for group communication (which, strangely enough, is not encrypted on Telegram).
+A chat between just two users can be encrypted, but it requires changing a default setting.
+Also, Telegram is not open source, which leads some experts to question the strength of its encryption.

 • Postal mail: Don't laugh.
 While the U.S. Postal Service does surveil the metadata (from address, to address, and date) on envelopes, it's unlikely to open the contents.
 If you want to send a private message to someone, a sealed paper envelope is still a good choice.